Help Me Choose:

 Dandruff: Greasy hair makes your scalp more prone to dandruff.
 We shed dead skin cells every day which normally wash away when we shampoo.
 However, the stickiness created excess hair oil dead skin cells to stay on the scalp and hair and not slough off.
 To learn more take a look at our Help Me Choose Products for Dandruff page.

-Treating Oily Hair
+Helping with Oily Hair

 Use a Gentle Natural Shampoo